A Growing Food Industry Hub

 Arizona Beverages has been brewing America’s No. 1 tea and juice-drink brand – Arizona® Iced Tea – from its manufacturing and distribution facility in Woodbridge since 1992.
 The company announced plans to double the size of its New Jersey facility to roll out new products this year.

-Today, New Jersey boasts a thriving $105 billion food industry and agriculture sector that’s growing every day.
-We are home to 1,900 food manufacturing companies employing nearly 44,000 people in total at last count.
-We’re home to thousands of food distribution centers, retailers, and farms – employing more than 440,000 people at last count.
+Today, New Jersey boasts a thriving $126 billion food industry and agriculture sector that’s growing every day.
+We are home to more than 50,000 food manufacturing companies, R&D facilities, distribution centers, retailers, and farms – employing more than 440,000 people at last count.

 Plus, a growing number of food companies are finding that the Garden State has the assets and resources that make it a perfect fit for foodies.
 It’s no wonder Saveur magazine called New Jersey the “most edible” State in America.